Home

 NYPD veteran convicted of assaulting officer in Capitol riot

-Thomas Webster, a 20-year NYPD veteran, was the first Capitol riot defendant to be tried on an assault cost and the primary to present a jury with a self-defense argument.
+Thomas Webster, a 20-year NYPD veteran, was the primary Capitol riot defendant to be tried on an assault charge and the first to present a jury with a self-defense argument.

-Webster, 56, testified that he was attempting to protect himself from a “rogue cop” who punched him in the face.
-He additionally accused Rathbun of instigating the confrontation.
+Webster, 56, testified that he was trying to protect himself from a “rogue cop” who punched him in the face.
+He also accused Rathbun of instigating the confrontation.

 Rathbun testified that he didn’t punch or choose a struggle with Webster as a violent mob attacked the Capitol on Jan.
 6, 2021, disrupting Congress from certifying Joe Biden’s 2020 presidential election victory over then-President Donald Trump.